ga-curriculum/dom-events/fundamentals/README.md

    2b.
 The `callbackFunction`.
 The `callbackFunction` is a callback function that will be executed when the event `type` we've specified happens on the `element` we've specified.

-tktk Hunter, can you make a syntax graphic for the above?

 As a reminder, a callback function is a function passed into another function as an argument.
 You might recall using callback functions with the `forEach()` method.
 The callback function provided to the `forEach()` method is executed once for every item inside an array.